 Cruise the neighborhood.
 Spend an afternoon driving around a neighborhood where you’re interested in purchasing a home.
-Not only will you get a feel for the area’s vibe and character, but you’ll also be able to drop into a few open houses.
+Not only will you get a feel for the area’s vibe and character, you may be able to drop into a few open houses.
 Look for open house signs, with big arrows and balloons to indicate a nearby listing.

 Ask your real estate agent.
 If you’re working with an agent, ask them how to find open houses.
 Even if you plan to go without your agent, they can recommend open houses that might be a good fit for your search, including those in neighborhoods that you might not have considered.